-Throughout the first quarter, our 6/7s and 7/8s gave back to their school and community by completing a variety of service projects.
-They were divided into five groups, and with the help of mentor teachers, these sixty middle school students donated their time and talent in the following ways:
+Throughout the first semester, our 6/7s and 7/8s are giving back to their school and community by completing a variety of service projects.
+They’ve been divided into seven groups, and with the help of mentor teachers, these sixty middle school students are donating their time and talent in the following ways:

-Grandparents and “grand friends” of our 3/4 students benefited from the efforts of this ambitious group.
-Under the direction of Jessica D., Katie M., and Jean H., and in conjunction with the Junior 3/4s, these students hosted a special Grandparents’ Breakfast that included delicious food and delightful entertainment.
-The effort that went into planning, shopping, serving, and cleaning, was much appreciated by all who attended.
+Grandparents and grandfriends of our 3/4 students will benefit from the efforts of this ambitious group.
+Under the direction of Jessica D., and in conjunction with the Junior 3/4s and Jenn S., these students will host a special Grandparents’ Breakfast on November 10 that will include delicious food and delightful entertainment.

-This energetic group, with the help of Maggie vB. and Denise M., worked with the Fitchburg Parks Director to continue several Gunflint Trail Park maintenance projects that were started last year.
-Students weeded gardens, collected acorns, removed stubborn honeysuckle, and planted some new plants that were donated by EAGLE’s generous volunteer gardener, Vicki Lee-Springman.
+This energetic group, with the help of Maggie vB. and Denise M., is working with Fitchburg Parks to continue several Gunflint Trail Park maintenance projects.
+They are also planting and weeding the many new garden spaces around our school.

 Under the direction of Chuck Price, these young history enthusiasts have researched the Cold War era and will be interviewing local seniors and recording their memories of that time period.